FluegelsApps/iot-utilities/docs/aruba/aruba_iot_concepts_and_configuration.md

 ## IoT radio profile

 `iot radio-profile`'s are used to configure the [Aruba IoT radio](#aruba-iot-radio) mode, BLE and/or ZigBee, and the respective mode settings.
-An `iot radio-profile` can either be for an internal or external radio instance.
+An `iot radio-profile` can either be applied to an internal or external radio instance.

 The `iot radio-profile` also controls the AP' BLE console settings.